 Facebook still attracts the lion’s share of social media visitors.
 Most likely, your target audience is there.
 And a great way to reach and engage this audience is through a Facebook photo contest.

-Read below for a walkthrough of the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.
+Read below for a walkthrough of the essentials of getting started with creating a photo contest on Facebook, including how to use Woobox to build and customize your photo contest promotions.

 Let’s get started!

 The Essentials of Creating a Photo Contest on Facebook

 Below, you can read an outline of those foundational elements and considerations to help get you started with contest planning.